 The title bar of the Mail Setup dialog box contains the name of the current profile.
 To select a different existing profile, click Show Profiles, select the profile name, and then click Properties.

-- On the E-mail tab, select the Exchange account, and then click Change.
+- Click the Data Files tab, select the Exchange account, and then click Open File Location.

-- In the Account Settings and Mail Setup dialog boxes, click Close.
+- Close the Account Settings and the Mail Setup dialog boxes, then return to the file explorer window.